jere-mie/vgdc-constitution/Executive.md

 3. The President shall have the following duties and authorities, and shall take due care in the exercise thereof:
     - To be the Head of the VGDC,
     - To Preside over the Board and all meetings thereof,
+    - To be the Chair of the Board,
     - To convene meetings of the Board, subject to the requirements set by this Constitution and by the Board,
     - To set the time, place, and manner for meetings of the Board and to provide mechanisms for determining such,
     - To admit General Members into and dismiss General Members from the VGDC and to set reasonable, non-discriminatory, requirements for membership,